Approval Date: 2008-09-11

 Public Body - For purposes of this policy refers to Memorial University of Newfoundland.

 Record - A record of information in any form, and includes a dataset, information that is machine readable, written, photographed, recorded or stored in any manner, but does not include a computer program or a mechanism that produced records on any storage medium.

 Unit Head - For the purposes of this policy, unit head is the term used to mean Deans, Divisions Heads, Heads of Schools, Directors, Executive Directors, the University Librarian, the University Registrar, Associate Vice-Presidents and Vice-Presidents, as applicable.

 1. Memorial University complies in all respects with all applicable privacy legislation, including the Access to Information and Protection of Privacy Act of Newfoundland and Labrador as well as the Personal Information Protection and Electronic Documents Act of Canada and other applicable privacy legislation that may be enacted.

 2. All employees of Memorial University are responsible for the protection of the privacy of students, employees, alumni, donors, research participants, retirees and others whose personal information is in the custody and/or under the control of the University.
 All employees are expected to undertake privacy awareness training authorized by the University's Information Access and Privacy (IAP) Office.

 3. The Head has ultimate accountability for compliance with ATIPPA privacy provisions.
 The Head may delegate his or her powers under ATIPPA in whole or in part, but his or her delegates may not sub-delegate.
-The delegation of the President shall be in writing.
+The delegation of the Head shall be in writing.
 Delegates may assign related duties to subordinates as necessary to fulfill delegated responsibilities under ATIPPA.

 4. Unit heads are responsible for establishing and maintaining measures to ensure their units are protecting privacy, in accordance with the Procedure for Administering Privacy Measures within a Unit.